IBM/raft-fabric-sample/README.md

 ![changeCar](https://user-images.githubusercontent.com/10428517/71459972-bb3d7e80-275e-11ea-8e31-9582edc21da8.gif)

-This repo will show you how to build your own Hyperledger Fabric network running a 5-node raft consensus protocol, and submit transactions through the UI shown in the gifs above.
+This repo will show you how to build your own Hyperledger Fabric network running a 5-node Raft consensus protocol, and submit transactions through the UI shown in the gifs above.
-Lastly, this repo will explain the basics behind the raft protocol.
+Lastly, this repo will explain the basics behind the Raft protocol.

 # Intro to Hyperledger Fabric Consensus
 Given that Hyperledger Fabric has several [ordering service implementations](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html#ordering-service-implementations),